danaelshrbiny10/number-guessing-from-1-50/README.md

-# python-number-guessing-2
+# About
-number guessing between 1 & 50
+  - random number guessing from 1-50 using python